HubTou/dict-fr-AU-DELA/README.md

 This modified version of the original DELA dictionary was necessary because our [PNU project](https://github.com/HubTou/PNU)'s
 [conjuguer](https://github.com/HubTou/conjuguer) command made it clear that there were errors in some verb conjugations.

-It was naturally called AU-DELA, a pun meaning beyond DELA ("au-delà" being translated as "beyond").
+It was naturally called AU-DELA, a pun meaning beyond DELA ("au-delà" in French being translated as "beyond").

 I wrote an [history of Unix & French dictionaries](https://github.com/HubTou/PNU/wiki/Les-dictionnaires-sous-Unix) (in French only), which covers this dictionary and many others.